shahrushit1996/House-Price-Prediction-Model/README.md

 THE WHY

-The purpose of this project was to put to test the learnings and skills related to R specifically exploring the following topics using R
+The purpose of this project was to put to test the learnings and skills related to R specifically exploring the following topics using R:

-Statistics

-Regression

-Supervised Clustering

-Unsupervised Clustering

-Forecasting
+Statistics, Regression, Supervised Clustering, Unsupervised Clustering, Forecasting

 Some sample question examples which aligned with the aforementioned topics that we tried to answer were: